 The Aqua Quest Safari Tarp is made from 70D ripstop nylon, which adds 30D worth of thickness and thus durability compared to the AQ Guide Tarp.
 That extra 30D will make it quite a bit more resistant to accidental scratches, rips, and sharp ground.

-Like most Aqua Quest tarps, the nylon is then coated with polyurethane and silicone to give it an insane waterproof rating of 20,000mm, making the tarp pretty much 100% waterproof.
+Like most Aqua Quest tarps, the nylon is then coated with polyurethane and silicone to give it an insane waterproof rating of 20,000mm, making the rain tarp pretty much 100% waterproof.
 No amount of rain should be able to break through this guy.

 While using thicker nylon, the Aqua Quest Safari tarp still has a small enough weight and packed size to slip into your backpack without you noticing.
 It also comes with a huge 19 webbing loops, giving you hundred of hanging options to create the ideal shelter you are after.